gear-foundation/academy/docs/02-substrate-id/subwallet.md

 hide_table_of_contents: true
 ---

-Subwallet is another advanced wallet for managing Substrate as well as EVM accounts.
+SubWallet is another advanced wallet for managing Substrate as well as EVM accounts.

 1. To install Subwallet follow this [link](https://subwallet.app/download.html).

-2. Open Subwallet by clicking on its logo in the browser menu bar.
+2. Open SubWallet by clicking its logo in the browser menu bar.

 3. Click "Create new account":

     ![Create Account](/img/02/subwallet-add-account.png)

-4. Select the type of account you want to create (Subwallet allows you to create Substrate-like and Ethereum accounts at once).
+4. Select the type of account you want to create (SubWallet allows you to create Substrate-like and Ethereum accounts simultaneously).
 Copy your seed phrase and keep it in the same place:

     ![Choose Type](/img/02/subwallet-choose-type.png)